The best sci-fi, fantasy and nerderific shows coming in 2017

 The most exciting Marvel project is probably "Legion", adapted by "Fargo" producer Noah Hawley.
 The trailer hints at a stylish, enigmatic show that could be a breakout hit for a relatively little-known comics character.

 DC comics is launching "Powerless", its first superpowered sitcom.
-Meanwhile, Betty, Veronica, Jughead and Archie leap from comic page to TV screens in the live action "Riverdale".
+Meanwhile, Betty, Veronica, Jughead and Archie leap from comic pages to TV screens in the live action "Riverdale".

 Netflix has signed up Bill Nye for his own show this year.
 The streaming service also adapts classic books "A Series of Unfortunate Events", with Neil Patrick Harris, and "Watershed Down", with John Boyega.
 Meanwhile, Amazon recruits "Transparent" creator Jill Soloway to stream an adaptation of the novel "I Love Dick".

 That's the small screen taken care of.
-Check out the below gallery of the big sci-fi and fantasy movies coming in 2017, from "The Dark Tower" to "The Circle".
+Check out the gallery below for the big sci-fi and fantasy movies coming in 2017, from "The Dark Tower" to "The Circle".